-Recently the Belgium Luxembourg Gambia Chamber of Commerce organized two successful webinars on Healthcare sector and IT/ICT/Telecom & 3D printing sector with a variety of participants from the private and public sector ( in Gambia, Belgium and Luxembourg ).
-These…Read More
+Last year the Belgium Luxembourg Gambia Chamber of Commerce organized three successful webinars on Healthcare, IT/ICT/Telecom & 3D printing sector and COVID19 implications: Opportunities & Challenges with regards of Doing Business in The Gambia & Senegal this…Read More

 On Sunday the 26th of April 2020 H.E.
 President Adama Barrow of the Republic of The Gambia presided over 4th national address in relation to COVID19 crisis where he launched the governement’s covid-19 food support program worth of D734,254,864 to 84% of needy Gambian households across the country and announced the decision to defer the tax returns for businesses in the first quota of 2019.

 Tax deferment qoute H.E.
 President Barrow: